awesomemotive/easy-digital-downloads/readme.txt

 9. Checkout screen

 == Changelog ==
+= 2.9.26, October 1, 2020 =
+* Fix: Installation of the Jilt extension was allowed for non-super admins on multisite installs.
+* Dev: Improved DocBloc for edd_has_user_purchased() function.

 = 2.9.25, September 3, 2020 =
 * Fix: Using the registration form on checkout with guest checkout disabled, could result in errors when attempting to purchase.